hansroh/skitai/README.txt

 It also influenced by Zope_ and Flask_ a lot.

 - It can be run as XML/JSON-RPC, Web and Proxy & Loadbancing Server.
-- It can request massive RPC/HTTP(S) connections based on asynchronous socket framework at your apps easily.
+- It can request massive RESTful api/RPC/HTTP(S) connections based on asynchronous socket framework at your apps easily.
 - It provides asynchronous PostgreSQL query execution

 Skitai is not a framework for convinient developing, module reusability and plugin flexibility etc. It just provides some powerful communicating services for your apps as both server and client.